MicrosoftDocs/memdocs/memdocs/analytics/proactive-remediations.md

    For information about enforcing script signature checks, see [Script requirements](#bkmk_requirements).
 1. Click **Next** then assign any **Scope tags** you need.
 1. In the **Assignments** step, select the device groups to which you want to deploy the script package.
+When you're ready to deploy the packages to your users or devices, you can also use filters.
+For more information, see [Create filters in Microsoft Intune](../intune/fundamentals/filters.md).
 1. Complete the **Review + Create** step for your deployment.